Frequently Asked Questions about NetBrain MCP

 Q: Can I use NetBrain MCP for network scanning?

-A: Yes, NetBrain MCP supports network range scanning with the scan_network_range
+A: Yes, NetBrain MCP supports network range scanning with the scan_network_range tool.

 Q: Does NetBrain MCP support automated network topology discovery?
 A: Yes, NetBrain MCP automatically discovers network topology using CDP and LLDP protocols.